 Chemotherapy for oesophageal cancer

 Chemotherapy uses drugs to kill or slow the growth of cancer cells.
 The aim is to destroy cancer cells, while causing the least possible damage to healthy cells.
-Chemotherapy for oesophageal cancer may be given alone or combined with radiation therapy (see Chemoradiation for oesophageal cancer).
+Chemotherapy for oesophageal cancer may be given alone or it may be combined with radiation therapy (see Chemoradiation for oesophageal cancer).

 Learn more about:

-Most people receive a combination of drugs in repeating rounds of treatment for several months.
-These may be given on one day, or continuously using a small pump that is linked to the implanted tube.
-There may be a rest period of a few weeks between each round.
-Your doctor will talk to you about how long your treatment will last.
+Most people have a combination of chemotherapy drugs over several treatment sessions.
+For each session, the drugs may be given on one day, or continuously over several days using a small pump that is attached to the implanted tube.
+There may be a rest period of a few weeks between each treatment session.